GraceXu182/gracexu182.github.io/pages/seminars.md

 banner_image: assets/images/nyc-view2.png
 permalink: /seminars/
 ---
+I have been organizing Data Science Seminar for the Department, welcome to join the exiting seminars.
 <!-- Content here would show up above your list of events -->
 <h4><b>Spring 2025</b></h4>
 <span style="font-size: medium;">🔥 Stay tuned for the **NEW** [**AI & Data Science Stars Seminar Series**](https://ds.njit.edu/ai-data-science-stars-seminar-series) at NJIT.</span>